 In some cases if only one flue tile is broken near the top of the chimney and it is accessible enough for replacement, then it can be removed and replaced.
 Using a masonry hammer you would remove the ENTIRE flue tile.
 Strike it only a few times to crack it further and remove the pieces by hand for best results.

 Stainless steel liners are the most expensive repair for the flue system.
 These are insulated and dropped into the flue, creating a whole new flue system for the fireplace to vent through.
 This method is a surefire way to repair your cracked chimney flue tile.
 Always consult with a professional about what repair is most appropriate for your chimney flue liner.
 Follow any manufacturer instructions and follow all fire and building codes in your area.
-Consulting with a professional before and after you complete the repair will ensure that the work you’ve done is up to code and safe for use.
+Consulting with a professional before and after you complete the repair will ensure that the work you’ve done is up to code and safe for use

 Latest posts by Clay Lamb (see all)

-- Sweeping Oil Appliances - February 7, 2016
+- Sweeping a. . . dirty Oil Flue - February 7, 2016